Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Modeling

 The last terms in \eqref{peq} describe the decay of glioma cells due to radio- and chemotherapy.
 Thereby, $R_M(d_r)$ describes the radiation effect on tumor cells; its expression relates to the survival fraction $S(d_r,\alpha)$ as follows:

-with $d_r$ denoting the radiation dose and $\alpha_M$ being a parameter which refers (within the LQ model mentioned in \cref{cell level}) to the lesions caused by irradiation.
+with $d_r$ denoting the radiation dose and $\alpha_M$ being a parameter that refers (within the LQ model mentioned in \ref{cell level}) to the lesions caused by irradiation.
 Chemotherapeutic effects inducing glioma depletion are quantified by $C_M(k_c)$, where the parameter $k_c$ represents the killing rate, related to the effectiveness of chemotherapy on the tumor cells.
 We consider that the same quantity of drug is administered once a day and that it has each time the same effectiveness, thus

 with $t_i$ denoting the time moments at which the drug is given and $\nu$ representing the number of times (days) allocated to this chemotherapy.
 Thereby, $\eta _\delta $ is a smooth function with unit mass and support in $(-\delta,\delta )$, with $\delta \ll 1$.
-In particular, we indicate with $L_M(d_r,k_c):=(R_M(d_r)+C_M(k_c))$ the overall loss term for the tumor population.